bubba1e/unicus/README.md

   </a>

   <p align="center">
-    An awesome framework to build advanced Discord bots!<br />
+    ⚡ An awesome framework for even more awesome Discord bots! ⚡<br />
     <br />
     <a href="https://github.com/bubba1e/unicus/"><strong>Explore the docs »</strong></a>
     <br />